RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/08-Protection-of-Reverse-Delegation-Objects.md

+---
+permalink: /Authorisation/Protection-of-Reverse-Delegation-Objects
+---

 # Protection of Reverse Delegation Objects

 Protection of the reverse domain object space for "in-addr.arpa" and "ip6.arpa" domains is done with separate methods for creation, deletion and modification.
-The **domain** object creation is described in a [flow chart](../20.Appendices/05-Appendix-E--Domain-Object-Creation-Flowchart.md#domain-object-creation-flowchart).
+The **domain** object creation is described in a [flow chart](../Appendices/Appendix-E--Domain-Object-Creation-Flowchart.md#domain-object-creation-flowchart).

 The creation of **domain** objects for "in-addr.arpa" and “ip6.arpa" domains must satisfy several authorisation criteria.
 As with all objects, it must satisfy its own **mntner** object references in the “mnt-by:” attributes.
 It must also satisfy a hierarchical authorisation.
 Both authorisations must be passed for the object to be created.
 For modification and deletion of a **domain** object, only its own **mntner** object in the “mnt-by:” attributes needs to authorise the operation.
 Where a deletion fails, **mntner** objects referenced in a "mnt-domains", "mnt-lower" or "mnt-by" attribute of the corresponding **inet(6)num** object can authorise the deletion.
 They will be checked in this order.
 The first attribute type found will be taken as the only one to use.